 General

-Red-necked Grebe: Large grebe with dark gray upperparts and cap, and white underparts with gray flanks.
+Red-necked Grebe: Large grebe with dark gray upperparts and cap; white underparts with gray flanks.
 Lower face and nape are white; neck is red-brown.
 Eyes are dark brown.
+They are the only grebe with a black cap; ash-gray face and chestnut neck while breeding.
 Sexes are similar.
+Male is larger than female.
 Winter adult has gray neck and less white on face.
-Juvenile resembles winter adult but has brown wash on neck.
+Juvenile resembles winter adult but has brown wash on neck; side of head is striped black and white.

 Range and Habitat